turingschool/curriculum/source/projects/idea_box.markdown

 ## I3: Ranking and Sorting

 How do we separate the good ideas from the **GREAT** ideas?
 Let's implement ranking and sorting.

+## I4: Refactoring the Project Structure

+Until now we've been putting all the files right into the root of the project directory.
+Let's clean this up.